marvin1099/Forceaudiodevice/README.md

 Required is AudioDeviceCmdlets which is a audio managing libary for Powershell
 https://github.com/frgnca/AudioDeviceCmdlets

-The main version of this script requires nircmd ***in the same folder as the script*** to change the communicatinos device
+The main version of this script requires nircmd ***IN THE SAME FOLDER AS THE SCRIPT*** to change the communicatinos device
 https://www.nirsoft.net/utils/nircmd-x64.zip